 Some pests may damage the pepino plant, notably aphids, mites, and whitefly.

 - Other uses Cosmetics

 Pepino is an herbaceous perennial plant with an abundance of foliage and thin branches.
 In appearance, it is similar to the tomato plant, growing to a height of two to three feet (1 m).
 Pepino's small, bright green leaves grow in pairs, and there are usually one to three pairs of leaves on each stem.
 Its flowers are small and range in color from blue or purple to white with purple markings.
 The fruit begins as a light green and slowly turns yellow with purple stripes and spots as it ripens.
 The flesh of the fruit is usually white or pale yellow.

-Pepino, classified as Solanum muricatum, is a member of the Solanaceae family, which consists of 98 genera and over 2,700 species.
+Botanically classified as Solanum muricatum, the pepino plant is a member of the Solanaceae family, which consists of 98 genera and over 2,700 species.
 This family of flowering plants is also known as the nightshade family, and includes species of great economical importance, such as bell pepper (Capsicum annuum), eggplant (Solanum melongena), potato (Solanum tuberosum), and tomato (Lycopersicon esculentum).